lalosam/InTouch/README.md

 (change the host nd port properly)

-If you are requested for a user and password use:
+If you are requested for an user and password use:

 **USER:** nomatter